laurennoell/Lariat-Crafting/README.md

 If you originally used rank 2 illimited diamond but put in rank 3 of everything else, I believe it will take on average 2-3 recrafts to get rank 4 of your neck.
 This may be *cheaper* depending on the price of rank 3 illimited diamond.
 As of me writing this (12/21/2022), rank 3 illimited diamond is
-40,000 gold which means even if you pay daranorr the 10k fee everytime for your recraft, you should still come out ahead gold wise.
+40,000 gold which means even if you pay luke a 10k fee everytime for your recraft (don't have to but you can be nice), you should still come out ahead gold wise.
 It is a little more work however and you'll need to wait a little longer to get your neck.